 These analytical meters can be used in many areas, for example:

 - Water quality

 - Fish farming

 Maintaining your pH Meter

-If you do not look after your pH meter then incorrect measurements of pH levels may occur.
-As a minimum you must always wash the pH electrode (the measuring part of the instrument) in clean water.
+If you do not look after your pH meter, you will experience incorrect measurements of pH levels.
+As a minimum, you must always wash the pH electrode (the measuring part of the instrument) in clean water.
 Do not touch the pH electrode unless using a damp tissue or cloth for cleaning and then only using extreme care.

 Calibrating your pH Meter

 To ensure accurate measurements, it is necessary to calibrate pH meters on a regular basis.
 For this you will require pH buffer solutions.
 These standard, inexpensive solutions are used to check that the pH reading is correct.
 If it is not, it can be easily corrected following the procedure for the specific instrument.

 Generally pH electrodes have a limited working life, dependent on the frequency of use.